 That was the first time I ever heard of the incident and the overwhelming success rate of P-40s in combat.

-The thing is, the Germans did have a six engine bomber, the virtually top secret at the time Ju-390.
+The thing is, as mentioned above, the Germans did have six engine planes.
+One, the Me-323, a slow moving 500 mile range troop transport and secondly, the virtually top secret at the time Ju-390 with a nearly 7000 mile range.
 The Ju-390, built by Junker, was a model that was reportedly never seen before until it was photographed by a person onboard a convoy ship supplying the beachhead during the Allied invasion of North Africa in November 1942.
 It has been reported, that the next year a Ju-390 left Europe coming in over Canada crossing into U.S. airspace to photograph defense plants in Michigan only to exit out over the Atlantic sometime after noon on August 28, 1943 by coming in behind any east-facing aircraft detection systems and passing directly over New York above the Empire State Building.
 The difficulty most historians have with such a claim is that the Ju-390's first flight is officially stamped into the records as happening two months later, on October 20 1943.(see)

 WORLD WAR II GERMAN SIX-ENGINE JUNKER JU-390